poooloooq/test-ingestion/ReadMe.md

         2. Slightly less difficult was to deploy application in cloud run and integrating the secrets manager to fetch configs.
 Lot of credential management and IAM role management was required for the cloud setup.

+        3. Project repo structure is a mix of Golang and Springboot standards.

     Trade Offs:

         1. Responsiveness vs Memory Efficiency